-Polycystic ovarian syndrome (PCOS) is one of the most common endocrine disorders affecting 12-21% of reproductive aged women.
-Of these women, approximately 50% are overweight or obese, with the body fat found in the tummy region.
+Polycystic ovarian syndrome (PCOS) is one of the most common endocrine disorders affecting 12-21% of reproductive-aged women.
+Of these women, approximately 50% are overweight or obese, with body fat found in the tummy region.
 Since insulin resistance is a key component of PCOS, it can be a real challenge to lose weight effectively, even after appropriate dietary and lifestyle changes.
 To learn more about PCOS check out this article.

-The thyroid plays a critical role in regulating body weight through controlling metabolism and energy output.
+The thyroid plays a critical role in regulating body weight by controlling metabolism and energy output.
 Hypothyroidism, or an underactive thyroid gland, leads to a lower resting metabolic rate and weight gain is a primary symptom of the disorder.
 When considering the prevalence of hypothyroidism in men and women, women are 4-6x more likely to be affected and the prevalence of hypothyroidism continues to rise.
 That means that an underlying thyroid disorder should be considered in a woman who is unable to lose weight.
 Furthermore, if a thyroid disorder is identified but a woman still has symptoms or is not losing weight, alternative treatment options may be required since many patients may not receive the expected results from conventional treatment.
-To test the thyroid most doctors only run a test called TSH, but we know that improving TSH levels are not associated with weight loss, rather it is the free T3 (the active hormone) and total T3 that are associated with the greatest changes in body weight and resting metabolic rate.
+To test the thyroid most doctors only run a test called TSH, but we know that improving TSH levels are not associated with weight loss, rather it is the free T3 (the active hormone) and total T3 that is associated with the greatest changes in body weight and resting metabolic rate.
 This suggests that a simple TSH measurement may not be enough in a woman struggling to lose weight, and more comprehensive testing may be needed.

-COMBINED HORMONAL COTRACEPTIVE — USE
+COMBINED HORMONAL CONTRACEPTIVE -- USE

-It may not seem fair, but it is not a myth than men can lose weight easier than women.
+It may not seem fair, but it is not a myth that men can lose weight easier than women.
 But, it is important to note that the differences between the sexes have evolutionary backing.
 For example, it is essential for women to carry more body fat to support regular periods and allow the body to support a pregnancy.
-Now, although it is true than men can lose weight faster than women, research does shows that after about 6 months of a weight loss program, overall weight loss becomes similar between the sexes.
+Now, although it is true that men can lose weight faster than women, research does show that after about 6 months of a weight loss program, overall weight loss becomes similar between the sexes.
 If you feel like you are doing everything right but still not losing weight, you may want to consider seeing a practitioner that can assess and investigate for the underlying factors discussed above.
-Weight loss can be challenging, and we don’t need anything else getting in our way!
+Weight loss can be challenging, and we don't need anything else getting in our way!